Uruguay: The Silicon Valley of South America

 It is one of the first countries to incorporate the latest version of IPv6, it has the fastest fiber optic internet for citizens in homes and shops, in addition to having one of the best download speeds in the entire region.

-According to the United Nations, it is also considered the number one in electronic government in Latam.
+According to the United Nations, it is also considered the number one in electronic government in Latin America.

-And the Cisco Global Digital Readiness Index 2019 ranked us second with the highest score in Latam, after Chile.
+And the Cisco Global Digital Readiness Index 2019 ranked us second with the highest score in Latin America, after Chile.

 Uruguay currently has more than 700 companies, and most of them are located in Montevideo, the capital of the country.